 Treatment compliance should be stressed.
 The commonest cause of breakthrough seizures is medication noncompliance.
-Patients should be encouraged to get devices such as pill boxes to help them remember to take their medications.
-Services are available that will text or page patients when it is time to take their medication.
+Patients should be encouraged to get devices like pill boxes to help them remember to take their medications.
+Additionally services are available that will text page patients when it is time to take their medication.